The TYPO3 Documentation Team

 • Information about how to write documentation

-• Support via the Slack channel #typo3-documentation: Answer questions about writing documentation and using the tools
+• Support via the #typo3-documentation Slack channel.
+We answer questions about writing documentation and using the tools

 • Support the TYPO3 CMS Core Team and other teams in their documentation efforts

-• Rendering of official manuals and extensions on the documentation server docs.typo3.org via automated toolchain
+• Render official manuals and extensions on the documentation server docs.typo3.org via automated toolchain

 • Organize sprints for working on documentation related tasks

-• Promote the work by writing news on typo3.org, tweeting and speaking at events
+• Promote documentation work by writing news on typo3.org, tweeting and speaking at events

 The following tasks were previously the responsibility of the documentation team and have now been redefined:

-• Translation of manuals: The Documentation Team can help others in matters concerning workflow and tools, but it concentrates its efforts on manuals in English.
+• Translation of manuals: The Documentation Team can help others in matters concerning workflow and tools, but it concentrates its efforts mainly on writing manuals in English.

 • https://api.typo3.org: The technical infrastructure is handled by the Server Team.

-• Writing content: Writing content must be a combined effort of the TYPO3 community.
+• Writing content: Writing content is the responsibility of the TYPO3 community as a whole.

 Documentation News